You may register now for parking permits. Please click here to begin the registration process.

 - The vehicle registration address needs to be the same as applicant's residence or business.

-Things you will need to sign up:
+Documents required to sign up:

 - Vehicle registration information that matches address in Permit Zone.